 Does it work?

 Yes!
-Learn2LIve is continually being evaluated.
-To date academic research by the University of Exeter and Plymouth University have concluded that Learn2Live is helping to positively change the attitudes of young people towards driving.
+Learn2LIve is continually being evaluated as the presentation is developed in line with the latest academic research.
+To date research by the University of Exeter and Plymouth University have concluded that Learn2Live is helping to positively change the attitudes of young people towards driving.

 "Learn2Live improves young people's, in particular you females, attitudes towards risky driving and intentions to behave safely as a passenger" (Weston et al, 2014)

-Learn2Live has recently been evaluated by Dr Lauren Weston from Plymouth University as part of her Psychology PhD.
+In 2014, Learn2Live was evaluated by Dr Lauren Weston from Plymouth University as part of her Psychology PhD.
 The results of her study have shown that Learn2Live has a positive effect on students attitudes and behaviours to road safety.
 You can read more about her research here.

 Learn2Live has also been evaluated by Dr Cris Burgess, University of Exeter and shown to be an effective road safety intervention.
 To read the full report please click here.